boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/funnel-chart.md

 ![View data](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/viewdata.png)

-> **NOTE:** We don't recommend to configure lower hierarchy data in hidden columns as we can see in the info icon in `Hidden Column` section denotes the same.
+> **NOTE:** We don’t recommend configuring lower hierarchy data in hidden columns as we can see in the info icon in `Hidden Column` section denotes the same.

 ![Hidden Column ](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/info-icon.png)